incredibleiti/RUSTING/README.md

 # Project Overview

-This project is a simple Rust application that demonstrates the addition of two integers using a modular approach.
+This project is a simple Rust application that demonstrates the addition of two integers and includes a guessing game.

 ## Building the Project